 August - An Idea for Every Day - Week 4

 For me, it’s not me.
 It’s God.
 In the face of all this uncertainty, I cling to my Rock – the one who has been and always will be certain.
 I trust He’ll guide me through with His gentle hand and will restore peace in my soul, both in daily snippets and eventually as a season.
 What about you?
 How do you get through your uphill battles, your seasons of uncertainty?
 We’d love to hear your method, if you’d care to share.
-Comment below, email us (mr OR email@example.com) or connect with us on social media (buttons at the bottom of post).
+Comment below or email us (mr OR email@example.com).

-- Strange Music Day (8.24.20) Music (developing preferences, analyzing, eras, world music, genres); Math (bar graphs; interpreting data)
+- Strange Music Day (August 24th Annually) - Music (developing preferences, analyzing, eras, world music, genres); Math (bar graphs; interpreting data)

-- Banana Split Day (8.25.20) History (inventions); Oral Communication (debate); Literacy (supporting opinions with textual details; following directions); Cooking; Art (communicate ideas); Math (measurement, counting, number recognition)
+- Banana Split Day (August 25th Annually) - History (inventions); Oral Communication (debate); Literacy (supporting opinions with textual details; following directions); Cooking; Art (communicate ideas); Math (measurement, counting, number recognition)

-- Toilet Paper Day (8.26.20) Social Studies (traditions, cultural perspective, tools, inventions, current events); Technology (meme generation, graphic design tools); Writing (informational, graphic features)
+- Toilet Paper Day (August 26th Annually) - Social Studies (traditions, cultural perspective, tools, inventions, current events); Technology (meme generation, graphic design tools); Writing (informational, graphic features)

-- Speak Kind Words Saturday (8.29.20) Biblical and secular activities and articles to encourage kindness in leaders and learners.
+- Speak Kind Words Saturday (Last Saturday of August) - Biblical and secular activities and articles to encourage kindness in leaders and learners.

 - Weekly Blog - You’re reading it now. 😊